ember-learn/guides-source/guides/v1.10.0/testing/test-runners.md

 }
 ```

 The three dependencies are `karma` itself, `karma-qunit` which includes everything that you will need to run qunit tests and `karma-phantomjs-launcher` which is what `karma` will use to fire up an instance of the headless PhantomJS browser to run your tests in.
 There are a number of different launchers that you can plug into the `karma` test runner including but not limited to Google Chrome, FireFox, Safari, IE, and even [Sauce Labs][sauce_labs].
-To see a complete list of all of the available launchers check out [Karma's Github][karma_github].
+To see a complete list of all of the available launchers check out [Karma's GitHub][karma_github].

 Now that you've got a `package.json` containing everything that you will need to get started with `karma` run the following command (in the same directory as your `package.json` file) to download and install everything.